CONTENT

 save-time-with-text-message-templates

-4. Incorporate SMS scheduling to prevent missed appointments.
+4. Use SMS scheduling to reduce missed appointments.

-Constantly calling to schedule appointments and reminders is a major timesuck.
+Calling patients to schedule appointments and reminders takes valuable time for healthcare staff.
 You almost never reach the patient you’re trying to reach, and your team usually ends up leaving a voicemail that’s never listened to, which results in a missed appointment.

 Schedule regular check-ups or share last minute appointment openings by text.
 SMS appointment scheduling is faster, easier, and will save time by cutting down on phone calls.
 Healthcare patients who miss just one appointment have only a 30% chance of coming back within 18 months—but SMS reminders cut no-shows by 50%.